Learn how to record a kick drum from the production team at Silicon Beats with this detailed turorial with audio examples, images and videos.

 Step 2 – Choose the right kick drum

-There are no rules when it comes to the creative process of recording, but it’s fair to say that you’ll have more chance of getting the right sound if you choose the right instrument for the job.
+When learning how to record a kick drum, realize there are no rules.
+It’s fair to say that you’ll have more chance of getting the right sound if you choose the right instrument for the job.
 Choosing the right kick drum can be as simple as consulting a drum manufacturers product catalogue and just going with what they suggest is the right drum for your genre.
 That will probably work as they should know what they are talking about, however it pays to experiment.

 A good quality kick drum should be able to produce a variety of tones depending on how you tune the heads and what type of heads you use.